RomanLut/MavicMiniControllerAsGamepad/README.md

 * COM can't connect
 	Open up device-manager.
 	You should see a category named ( View < Show Hidden ) "Ports (COM & LPT) and then a device named "DJI USB Virtual COM (COMX)"
-	If there is nothing there, the driver and Assistant from DJI are not installed correctly.

-	The DJI Assistant Software does not need to be running, only installed, make sure they are not running, as this program cannot connect then.

 * vJoy can't connect
 	The error message should tell you if it's installed or not.
 Install the vJoy driver if it's not there.

 * Not all sticks or buttons work
 	*If they look correct in the log:*
 	Your vJoy configuration may be wrong.
-Open "Configure vJoy" and reset configuration 1, or make a new one and tell mDjiController.exe to use that configuration.
+Open "Configure vJoy" and reset configuration 1.
 	*If they are NOT correct in the log:*
 	Your controller sends in a different format, so you need to figure that out, edit the code and recompile.
 	(A bit advanced)